ericsalvi/news-homepage-challenge/README.md

-# Frontend Mentor - News homepage Collab
+# Frontend Mentor - News homepage Collab with Eric and Maia

 ![Design preview for the News homepage coding challenge](./design/desktop-preview.jpg)